Fastest capture in the field — designed for real rally conditions where every second on the clock counts.

 Yes, completely.
 All data is stored locally on your device and syncs automatically when a connection returns.
 Guest Mode requires no login and works entirely offline.

-One ZIP per stage, organised by use case rather than by file
+One ZIP per stage, organised by use case rather than by file type.

-type.
-Universal/ holds route.gpx
+Universal/ holds route.gpx and

-and route.kml for any mapping tool;
+route.kml for any mapping tool;

-RallyNavigator/ holds the GPX bundled for
+RallyNavigator/ holds the GPX bundled for Rally

-+ polyline render in RN); Printable/ holds
+polyline render in RN); Printable/ holds the

-the roadbook as HTML, DOCX, CSV plus the Map PDF;
+roadbook as HTML, DOCX, CSV plus the Map PDF;

 Source/ holds stage.json for

 re-importing back into RouteMapper.
-Pre-organised Garmin,
+Pre-organised Garmin, Hema and

-products' native file conventions.
+file conventions.
 A README.txt

 at the root tells you exactly which file for which tool.